 We have a number of pre-orders already, and are committed to delivering them in due course.
-As mentioned, we are looking at the finished format.
-Either way, we will keep the book at the same price as advertised, as the printed version is our preference.
-We intend to use an overseas-based print on demand service, which can ship directly to customers on our behalf.
+While we won’t know the finished price of the book until closer to release time, we will keep the book at the same price as advertised.
+Note: we intend to use an overseas-based print on demand service, which can ship directly to customers on our behalf.

 Estimates for on-demand-printing with drop shipping indicate that we will make an extremely small profit-margin (if any) on the book (excluding any of our other production costs).
 However, if you pre-order a copy now, we will keep the price the same regardless of where the book is being shipped to.